Tropical Aquaculture, Marine Biology Consultancies,

 Laboratory & Aquarium

-Begun in 1998 by Dr Richard Braley, the Aquasearch Laboratory and Aquarium in Nelly Bay, North Queensland offers world wide consultancies, local aquaculture training and educational tours, and includes a small laboratory and research facility.
+Begun in 1998 by Dr Richard Braley, the Aquasearch Aquarium and Laboratory in Nelly Bay, North Queensland offers world wide consultancies, local aquaculture training and education.
+It includes a small aquarium for visitor viewing.

 Having over 40 years of experience working with fisheries departments, universities and private companies on various aquaculture, fisheries, and marine tourism projects in the Pacific Islands, Indonesia, Bangladesh, Philippines, PNG and Australia.
 Dr. Richard Braley (BA, MSc, PhD) is also a world expert on giant clams.

-Known as the 'Giant Clam Man', Rick spawned Tridacna gigas* which is the true Giant Clam (100kg and up to 1.3m in shell length), in mid-January 1986 at Seafarm P/L Flying Fish Point (near Innisfail) in North Queensland.
+Known as the 'Giant Clam Man', Rick spawned Tridacna gigas* which is the true Giant Clam (>100kg and over 1m in shell length), in mid-January 1986 at Seafarm P/L Flying Fish Point (near Innisfail) in North Queensland.

 The Aquasearch marine display is also home to hard and soft corals, coralliomorphs, anemones, trochus and a variety of coral reef fish.
 The marine display tanks are used for breeding marine anemone fish and selected freshwater fish.